-The regression of both the Krishna and the Godavari deltas cannot be explained by the sea level rise.
-Analysis of the available sea level data in the region for the period 1970-1996 (measurements at Visakhapatnam and Chennai) and for the period 1990-2001 (calculations from the daily tide gauge data at Kakinada to the north of the Godavari delta) did not reveal any significant rising or falling trends (Malini and Rao 2004).
-Therefore, coastal erosion in the Krishna and Godavari deltas can only be explained by the reduced sediment supply that is illustrated above, which, in turn, is due to upstream flow regulation.
-In addition, human activities in the delta regions (e.g., conversion of cropland and mangrove swamp areas into aquaculture ponds) may also be responsible for sea transgression, which in turn lead to coastal erosion and shoreline retreat of the deltas (e.g., Sarma et al. 2001).
+The regression of both deltas cannot be explained by the sea-level rise.
+Analysis of the available sealevel data in the region for the period 1970-1996 (measurements at Visakhapatnam and Chennai) and for the period 1990-2001 (calculations from daily tide gauge data at the Kakinada to the north of the Godavari Delta) did not reveal any significant rising or falling trends (Malini and Rao 2004).
+Therefore, coastal erosion in the Krishna and Godavari deltas can only be explained by the above-illustrated reduced sediment supply that, in turn, is due to upstream flow regulation.
+In addition, human activities in delta regions (e.g., conversion of cropland and mangrove swamp areas into aquaculture ponds) may also be responsible for sea transgression leading to coastal erosion and shoreline retreat of the deltas (e.g., Sarma et al. 2001).

-Analysis of the longer sediment load data series for the downstream parts of the Krishna, and the use of more recent and more resolute remote-sensing images would result in a more detailed quantification of delta erosion.
+Analysis of the longer sediment load data series for the downstream parts of the Krishna and the use of more recent and more resolute remote sensing images would result in more detailed quantification of delta erosion.
 However, even with the existing limited data, it is possible to suggest that upstream basin storage development leads to the said retreat of deltas.
-The Krishna River is already effectively a 'closed basin' as only occasional high flows 'spill' into the delta with almost zero sediment contribution to it (Figure 8).
-Therefore, the storage that is already constructed in the Krishna will have a long-lasting detrimental effect on the delta and its agricultural productivity.
-(The situation in the Godavari delta will also most likely deteriorate after the construction of the additional storages planned as part of the NRLP).
+The Krishna River is already effectively a "closed basin" as only occasional high flows "spill" into the delta with almost zero sediment contribution to it (Figure 8).
+Therefore, the storage that is already constructed in the Krishna will have a long-lasting detrimental effect on the delta and its agricultural productivity (the situation in the Godavari Delta will also most likely deteriorate after the construction of the additional storages planned as part of the NRLP).

-Detailed sedimentation modeling studies would be useful in all major deltas of India in order to develop a better understanding and quantification of the links between upstream water and sediment flow reduction, and in terms of delta changes, between upstream storage growth and man-induced changes in deltas on the one hand, and between the erosion and retreat of deltas, on the other.
-Such studies could also specify the environmental flow releases that need to be made for the maintenance of delta sediment regimes.
+Detailed sedimentation modeling studies would be useful in all major deltas of India in order to develop a better understanding and quantification of the links between upstream water and sediment flow reduction, upstream storage growth and maninduced changes in deltas, on the one hand, with deltas' erosion and retreat, on the other.
+Such studies could allow the specification of necessary environmental flow releases to be made for the maintenance of delta sediment regimes.

-Coastal erosion may be seen as a slow process, but it does entail few aspects which promote negative environmental impacts.
-One such impact is the salt-water intrusion.
-Bobba (2002) conducted a numerical modeling study of the Godavari delta and showed that saline intrusion may become a major factor of reduced agricultural productivity in that delta, due to increased groundwater pumping and reduce freshwater inflow (the authors could not identify a similar published study for the Krishna delta).
-Coastal erosion, caused by similar factors, facilitates salt-water intrusion deeper into the delta, adversely affecting land productivity.
-An additional factor, although highly uncertain in quantitative terms, is the potential sea level rise in the future 50 years due to climatic changes, although the limited available observations have not as yet detected it.
+Coastal erosion may be seen as a slow process.
+However, there are a few aspects which promote negative environmental impacts associated with it.
+One is the saltwater intrusion.
+Bobba (2002) conducted a numerical modeling study of the Godavari Delta and showed that saline intrusion may become a major factor of reduced agricultural productivity in that delta due to increased groundwater pumping and reduced freshwater inflow (the authors could not identify a similar published study for the Krishna Delta).
+Coastal erosion, caused by similar factors facilitates saltwater intrusion deeper in the delta adversely affecting the productivity of land.
+Additionally, although highly uncertain in quantitative terms, there is the potential sea-level rise in the next 50 years due to climate change, although the limited available observations have not detected it so far.
 This rise can lead to even more coastal erosion and deeper saltwater penetration, accelerating delta degradation.
 This research was not the scope of the current study and needs to be carried out as a separate and detailed project.
-While quantification of the above impacts will be developing, even limited environmental flow releases from existing reservoirs in the Krishna and the Godavari will delay the adverse environmental processes in both deltas.
-New storage reservoirs need to be planned in order to allow sediments to reach the deltas.
-Construction of the most downstream reservoirs however, particularly ones as large as Inchampali, will definitely not serve this purpose.
+While quantification of the above impacts will be developed, even limited environmental flow releases from existing reservoirs in the Krishna and Godavari will delay the adverse environmental processes in both deltas.
+New storage reservoirs need to be planned so as to allow sediments to reach deltas.
+Construction of the most downstream reservoirs, particularly as large as Inchampalli, will definitely not serve this purpose.